Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset: Introduction

-The remainder of this paper is organized as follows: Section~\ref{sec:related_work} provides an overview of datasets related to this work that specifically emphasize multimodal sensor data.
-Section~\ref{sec:scenarios} describes the road scenarios location and the recording procedure.
-Section~\ref{sec:platform} provides an overview of the data acquisition, detailing the sensor arrangement and calibration and synchronization procedures.
-Sections~\ref{sec:datahandling} and~\ref{sec:analysis} present an insight into the IAMCV dataset data handling procedures and its corresponding analysis.
-Section~\ref{sec:aplication} includes proof-of-concept applications to showcase the dataset's practicality.
-Discussion and concluding remarks can be found in Sections~\ref{sec:discussion} and~\ref{sec:conclusion} respectively.
+The remainder of this paper is organized as follows: Section~\ref{sec:related_work} provides an overview of datasets pertinent to the advancement of autonomous driving systems.
+Section~\ref{sec:platform} describes the vehicle used for the data acquisition, sensor arrangement, and calibration procedures.
+An overview of the IAMCV dataset is presented in Section~\ref{sec:dataset}.
+Subsequently, the insights of the dataset are analysed in Section~\ref{sec:analysis} including two proof-of-concept applications to showcase the dataset's usability.
+Final conclusions are provided in Section~\ref{sec:conclusions}.